WPgenWeakest Precondition Generator

 With the above definitions, wgpen E (trm_seq t1 t2) evaluates to wp_seq (wpgen E t1) (wpgen E t2).

 Finally, we introduce a piece of notation for each case.
-In the case of the sequence, we set up the notation defined next to so that any formula of the form wpgen_seq F1 F2 gets displayed as Seq F1 ; F2 .
+For sequence, we set up the notation defined next to so that any formula of the form wpgen_seq F1 F2 gets displayed as Seq F1 ; F2 .

 Notation "'Seq' F1 ; F2" :=